zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 Luckily, these days anyone can get a free SSL/TLS certificate with [Let's Encrypt](https://letsencrypt.org/) so even if I stop using Cloudflare, I can pretty easily get a TLS certificate for my site and keep providing a secure version.

+### Cloudflare

+Technically the fact that my site uses HTTPS doesn't mean that everything on the site is from **me** -- Cloudflare actually owns the TLS certificate for my site, and they can (and do!) add stuff to my website, like a Google analytics code.

+I'm okay with this because I trust Cloudflare not to add anything evil to my site, but I think it's still useful to keep in mind.

 ### how can I tell if my site is using the HSTS header properly?